philippebeck/sam.scss/README.md

 # Documentation

-- Sam documentation will be available in English here as soon as possible => https://github.com/philippebeck/sam.scss/wiki
-- Sam documentation is available in French here => https://philippebeck.net/?access=pjs!sam
+- A part of the Sam documentation is available here => https://github.com/philippebeck/sam.scss/wiki

 # Contribution